 Americans with Disabilities Act

-The College will not illegally discriminate against an individual with a protected disability in regard to job application procedures; in the hiring, advancement, or discharge of employees; in employee compensation or job training; or in other terms, conditions, and privileges of employment.
+The College will not illegally discriminate against an individual with a protected disability in regard to job application procedures; in the hiring, advancement, or discharge of employees; in employee compensation or job training; or in other terms, conditions and privileges of employment.
 The College will provide reasonable accommodations to qualified individuals with disabilities unless doing so would cause undue hardship, as mandated by the Americans with Disabilities Act, the Americans with Disabilities Act Amendments Act, and any implementing regulations.
-If you have a disability and require a reasonable workplace accommodation, it is your responsibility to contact Human Resources Manager.
+If you have a disability and require reasonable workplace accommodation, it is your responsibility to contact Human Resources Manager.

 Sexual and Other Unlawful Harassment

-The College is committed to providing a work environment that is free from all forms of discrimination and conduct that can be considered harassing, coercive, or disruptive, including sexual harassment.
+The College is committed to providing a work environment free from all forms of discrimination and conduct that can be considered harassing, coercive, or disruptive, including sexual harassment.
 Actions, words, jokes, or comments based on an individual’s sex, race, color, national origin, age, religion, disability, sexual orientation, or any legally protected characteristic will not be tolerated.

-The Board of Trustees (the “Board”) of the Medisend College of Biomedical Engineering Technology (the “College“) recognizes that the academic freedom and security of its academic staff is indispensable to the success of the College in fulfilling its obligations to its students and society.
-The Board, therefore, adopts and approves the following Statement of Academic Freedom and Security and the principles set forth therein, which shall be implemented and adhered to at the College.
+The Board of Trustees (the “Board”) of the Medisend College of Biomedical Engineering Technology (the “College“) recognizes that the academic freedom and security of its academic staff are indispensable to the success of the College in fulfilling its obligations to its students and society.
+The Board, therefore, adopts and approves the following Statement of Academic Freedom and Security and the principles set forth which shall be implemented and adhered to at the College.